 We have mentoring experts on hand who guide participants every step of the way.
 New mentees and mentors also receive advice from current participants and alumni through our online community.

-We match women entrepreneurs and mentors from around the world through two intakes each year: May and November.
+We match women entrepreneurs and mentors from around the world through three intakes each year: March, May and November.
 We start the selection and training processes two months before each intake starts.

 Mentors are men and women from diverse sectors who give two hours a month to support a woman entrepreneur.
 With at least seven years of relevant experience, they are invited to apply by our corporate partners or apply independently on a rolling basis throughout the year.